 and putting

-In general, $f^*M$ is only a reflexive rank one sheaf.
+In general, $f^*M$ is only a reflexive rank~$1$ sheaf.
 If $X$ is $\Q$-factorial, taking a (reflexive) tensor power of this construction gives a line bundle on $X$.
-Still the question whether a rational Lagrangian fibration is induced by a line bundle is a bit subtle as the following example shows.
+Still, the question whether a rational Lagrangian fibration is induced by a line bundle is a bit subtle, as the following example shows.

-\begin{example} Assume $X$ is $\Q$-factorial and let the line bundle $L$ on $X$ be given by pullback of an ample $A\in \Pic(B)$ along $f:X\ratl B$ as in \eqref{eq rational pullback}.
+\begin{example} Assume $X$ is $\Q$-factorial, and let the line bundle $L$ on $X$ be given by the pullback of an ample $A\in \Pic(B)$ along $f\colon X\ratl B$ as in \eqref{eq rational pullback}.
 Then this need not induce the fibration in the sense of Definition~\ref{definition lagrangian fibration}.
 By reflexivity, it is clear that $f$ is the map associated to the linear system $f^*\abs{A}=\abs{L}$ (this last equality follows from $f$ having connected fibers), but multiples of $L$ might define a different map.
 Consider for example the singular elliptic K3 surface $\bar S \ratl \P^1$ from Example~\ref{example elliptic k3}.
 We discussed that $f^*\sO(1)$ is ample in that case.

-Another potential obstruction for a rational Lagrangian fibration $f:X \ratl B$ to be induced by a line bundle is non-$\Q$-factoriality.
-It would be interesting to have an explicit example $f$ where non-$\Q$-factoriality of $X$ obstructs the pullback of an ample line bundle on $B$ to be a ($\Q$-)line bundle. \end{example}
+Another potential obstruction for a rational Lagrangian fibration $f\colon X \ratl B$ to be induced by a line bundle is non-$\Q$-factoriality.
+It would be interesting to have an explicit example $f$ where non-$\Q$-factoriality of $X$ obstructs the pullback of an ample line bundle on $B$ from being a ($\Q$-)line bundle. \end{example}

 Observe that for a \emph{holomorphic} Lagrangian fibration $f\colon X \rightarrow B$, the pullback of an ample line bundle $A$ on $B$ satisfies $q_X(f^*A)=0$.
-This is a direct consequence of the Fujiki relation Lemma~\ref{lemma bbf form} (5).
-It turns out that (in the projective case), rational Lagrangian fibrations are not that far apart from holomorphic ones.
+This is a direct consequence of the Fujiki relation from Lemma~\ref{lemma bbf form}\eqref{lbf-5}.
+It turns out that (in the projective case) rational Lagrangian fibrations are not that far apart from holomorphic ones.